“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The University of Bolton

-There is a national shortage of mathematics teachers* and mathematics graduates are popular with employers in industries across the economic spectrum – this course is designed to open doors to a multitude of careers.
-Our BSc (Hons) Secondary Education and Mathematics course is a three-year programme, leading to an honours degree and a recommendation for Qualified Teacher Status (QTS).
+There is a national shortage of mathematics teachers*.
+Our BSc (Hons) Secondary Education (11-16) and Mathematics course is a three-year programme, leading to an honours degree and a recommendation for Qualified Teacher Status (QTS).
 It offers you a firm grounding in pure and applied mathematics, the skills needed to solve mathematical problems arising in real-life, and practical teaching skills that are grounded in theory.
 It’s ideal if you are looking to teach mathematics at Key Stages 3 and 4 (ages 11-16).

 During the first year of the course, our dedicated tutors will support you to consolidate and develop your knowledge of mathematics beyond A-level.
 You’ll also have the opportunity to gain valuable preparatory knowledge and understanding of your role as a teacher in secondary education and complete a short placement in one of our partner schools.
 In the second year, you’ll focus on deepening your knowledge and understanding of mathematics and begin to develop your teaching skills via further school-based experience.
 You’ll begin gathering evidence towards the Department for Education Teachers’ Standards so that we can monitor your progress towards your recommendation for Qualified Teacher Status.